IETF-OPSAWG-WG/draft-ietf-opsawg-mud-acceptable-urls/opsawg-mud-acceptable-urls.md

 The MUD-SIGNATURE attribute in the MUD file SHOULD be a relative URI (see {{RFC3986}} section 4.2) with the (hierarchical) base URI for this reference being the MUD-URL attribute.

 When pinning the signature, the MUD controller SHOULD pin the lowest Certification Authority (CA) that was used in the validation of the CMS structure, along with the chain of Subject Names leading to the signature.
 The MUD controller may need additional trust anchors (including previously pinned ones) in order to verify that CA certificate.

+## Small Changes to the MUD URL

 Subsequent MUD files are considered valid if: